Sacramento Theatre Company

-The Sacramento Theatre Company (STC) is a non-profit Regional Professional Theatre in Sacramento, California.
-It is the oldest theater troupe in the city.
+The Sacramento Theatre Company (STC) was a non-profit Regional Professional Theatre in Sacramento, California.
+The theatre ceased operations in 2024.

 History

 STC was formed in 1942 to entertain troops stationed in Sacramento during World War II.
 It was originally called the Sacramento Civic Repertory Theatre, until they moved in 1949 into their first theater home, The Eaglet Theatre.

 The Eaglet was built from canvas and wood to match the Eagle Theatre from the California Gold Rush period.
 The new theater benefited from the patronage of Eleanor McClatchy.

 Today

 STC is now located at the H Street Theatre Complex in Midtown Sacramento.
 STC stages plays in three performance spaces.
 STC alumni include Richard Hellesen, Tim Ocel and Tom Hanks.